 Many potential hazards come from the type of equipment required in the manufacturing industry.
-Proper machine guarding is essential for the many workers who operate heavy machinery everyday.
+Proper machine guarding is essential for the many workers who operate heavy machinery every day.
 Machine guards protect employees from flying chips, sparks, and rotating parts.
-Should employees become careless when operating the heavy, machine guards act as the last line of defense against harmful machine parts.
+Should employees become careless when operating the machinery, machine guards act as the last line of defense against harmful machine parts.

 Far too often, OSHA finds improperly installed machine guards in manufacturing facilities.
 This puts employees at risk of crushed hands, amputation, or death should any part of themselves get caught in the machine’s parts.